Looking for essential oils for mucus cough? You have found the right page.

 The above-mentioned essential oils for mucus cough are some of the best and safest essential oils that you can use.

-However, these essential oils are usually safe for most people but there are some precautions you should be aware of before applying them on your skin or inhaling their vapors.
+Although these essential oils are usually safe for most people there are some precautions (mentioned above) you should be aware of before applying them on your skin or inhaling their vapors.